-- ▶ Never let gas escape unburned due to danger of explosion. - ► Never run the heater in gas operation or diesel operation while refuelling, on ferries or in the garage.
+- Never let gas escape unburned due to danger of explosion. - Never run the heater in gas operation or diesel operation while refuelling, on ferries or in the garage.
 Danger of explosion! - Never operate the heater in gas operation or diesel operation in closed spaces (e.g. garages).
-Danger of poisoning and suffocation! - ▶ Do not use the space above and behind the heater as a storage space. - ► The domestic water can be heated up to 65 °C. Risk of scalding!
+Danger of poisoning and suffocation! - Do not use the space above and behind the heater as a storage space. - The domestic water can be heated up to 65 °C. Risk of scalding!

 - The circulation fan is automatically switched on when the hot-air heater is activated, and it stays on.
 This puts an immense strain on the living area battery, if the vehicle is not connected to an external 230 V power supply.
-Take into consideration that the living area battery only has limited reserves of energy. - Never use the production of hot water without water inside it. - domestic water container if there is a risk of frost. - > Only operate the production of hot water with the maximum temperature setting if you require a large quantity of warm water.
+Take into consideration that the living area battery only has limited reserves of energy. - \triangleright Never use the production of hot water without water inside it. - ▷ When the production of hot water of the heater is not used, empty the domestic water container if there is a risk of frost. - Only operate the production of hot water with the maximum temperature setting if you require a large quantity of warm water.
 This protects the appliance against the build-up of limescale.

-- Do not use the water heated by the heater as drinking water. - Departe the heater a few minutes under full load at regular intervals (at least every 3 months) to remove condensation.
-This prevents odours.
+- \triangleright Do not use the water heated by the heater as drinking water. - Operate the heater a few minutes under full load at regular intervals (at least every 3 months) to remove condensation.
+This prevents odours. - Initial start-up

-Initial start-up